Harrywang18/AIVideoFaceSwap/README.md

 # AIVideoChangeFace
+### Original Goal
-### Original Goal: this is about to input a given video and two human faces(A and B), change all face A in the video to B.
+This is about to input a given video and two human faces(A and B), change all face A in the video to B.